 Goals for the Current Year:

-1. Obtain funding to continue the home based assistive technology services for people with ALS.
+1. Our goal is to obtain additional funding to support home based assistive technology services that will prolong independent functioning for people with ALS and other neurological diseases

 In most instances, individuals who participate in the Individual Assistive Technology Services program are provided services in community settings where they will use the technology, i.e. home, school, employment settings.
 Effective use of technology is dependent on factors in the environment and context in which it will be used.
 Services are offered for individuals of any age beginning with children as young as 2 years of age who can benefit from adapted toys and communication tools to senior individuals who, for example, may benefit from devices to make print materials readable and aids for daily living activities.
 The focus is on equipping individuals with the technology tools they need for full participation in any aspect of their life – education, employment, recreation, and home and community life.